Omaha Nerve Injury Attorney

 In moderate to severe cases involving nerve injuries, victims may accumulate millions of dollars in medical bills, suffer a major shift in their career or lifestyle, and require years of rehabilitation or continuous assistance with everyday tasks.
 Injuries can be traced back to an inciting incident like a traffic collision with a drunk driver or a fall caused by faulty handrails.

-If you suffered a nerve injury as the result of someone else’s negligence, it is important that you seek legal aid immediately to ensure your medical and financial burdens can be alleviated.
-Do not hesitate to contact Bottlinger Law L.L.C. at (402) 505-8234 to discuss your Omaha personal injury case.
+If you suffered a nerve injury in Omaha as the result of someone else’s negligence, it is important that you seek legal representation immediately to ensure your medical and financial burdens can be alleviated.
+Contact an Omaha nerve injury lawyer at Bottlinger Law L.L.C. at (402) 505-8234 to discuss your personal injury case.

 Nerves act as the messaging and control system for the body, connecting the brain and spinal column to the body’s various organs, muscles, and bones.
 To fulfill such a wide array of processes, nerves have three different functions: sensation, movement, and coordination.
 When any of these processes are damaged, either by disease or trauma, your brain and spinal column have a difficult time controlling your body.